Photon echoes using atomic frequency combs in Pr:YSO -- experiment and semiclassical theory: Appendix

 The theory requires knowledge of the periodic signal entering the crystal.
 Here, we describe how that periodic signal is obtained from the RF recorded after heterodyne mixing, shown in Fig.~\ref{fig:expLayout}a.
 Signal averaging is used to extract the periodic signal from 20~$\mu$s samples of data discretized in 0.2~ns steps.
 The algorithm for averaging the signals is given below.

 Results for the case of a modulation frequency $f_{\rm rep} = 4.8$~MHz are shown in Fig.~\ref{fig:threeSignal}, including the data before and after the averaging procedure.
-The instantaneous frequency shown in Fig.~\ref{fig:threeSignal}c may be compared to the design intent, an ideal triangle-wave modulation: the discrepancy is due to experimental limitations.
+The instantaneous frequency shown in Fig.~\ref{fig:threeSignal}c may be compared to the intended waveform, an ideal triangle-wave modulation: the discrepancy is due to limitations of the wave form generator.